Williams baronets

 The Williams Baronetcy, of Tregullow in the County of Cornwall, was created in the Baronetage of the United Kingdom on 4 August 1866 for William Williams, a younger son of the Williams family of Caerhays and Burncoose, a prominent and wealthy Cornish mining family.
 He served as High Sheriff of Cornwall.
 The second Baronet was Conservative Member of Parliament for Truro.

 The Williams Baronetcy, of the City of London, was created in the Baronetage of the United Kingdom on 30 October 1894 for John Williams.
 The title became extinct on his death in 1926.

 The Williams Baronetcy, of Castell Deudrath, and Borthwen in the County of Merioneth, was created in the Baronetage of the United Kingdom on 28 July 1909 for Osmond Williams.
 He sat as Liberal Member of Parliament for Merionethshire and served as Lord Lieutenant of Merionethshire.
 The title became extinct with the death of the second baronet in 2012.

 The Williams Baronetcy, of Bridehead in the County of Dorset, was created in the Baronetage of the United Kingdom on 9 February 1915 for Robert Williams, who represented Dorset West in the House of Commons as a Conservative.
-The family seat is Bridehead, Littlebredy, Dorchester, Dorset.
+The family seat is Bridehead, Littlebredy, in Dorchester, Dorset.

 The Williams, later Rhys Williams Baronetcy, of Miskin in the Parish of Llantrisant in the County of Glamorgan, is a title in the Baronetage of the United Kingdom.
 It was created in 1918 for Rhys Williams, Member of Parliament for Banbury. or more information on this creation, see Rhys-Williams baronets.

 The Williams Baronetcy, of Park in the County of Aberdeen, was created in the Baronetage of the United Kingdom on 29 June 1928 for Robert Williams.
 The title became extinct on his death in 1938.

 The Williams Baronetcy, of Glyndwr in the County of Carmarthen, was created in the Baronetage of the United Kingdom on 10 July 1935 for Evan Williams.
 The title became extinct on his death in 1959.

 The Williams Baronetcy, of Cilgeraint in the County of Carnarvon, was created in the Baronetage of the United Kingdom on 3 July 1953 for the Conservative politician Herbert Williams.
 As of 2013 the title is held by his grandson, the third Baronet, who succeeded in 2013.